nsoria1/udacity-data-engineering/5_Data_Pipelines_And_Airflow/Project_Create_Data_Pipeline/README.md

 ## Project Setup - to run locally

-1. Install Airflow, create variable AIRFLOW_HOME and AIRFLOW_CONFIG with the appropiate paths, and place dags and plugins on airflor_home directory.
+1. Install Airflow, create variable AIRFLOW_HOME and AIRFLOW_CONFIG with the appropiate paths, and place dags and plugins on airflow_home directory.
 2. Initialize Airflow data base with `airflow initdb`, and open webserver with `airflow webserver`
 3. Access the server `http://localhost:8080` and create: